SolraBizna/liso/README.md

 # TODO

-- "suspended" method, which temporarily closes down Liso interactivity, runs a passed-in closure, then hits back where it left off.
 - Control-S/-Q on input
 - Squelch output feature (with mandatory status line, related to above)
 - Control-G on input